1974 Dodge Charger 426 HEMI NASCAR Time Capsule.

 To this day, it remains just as it was after finishing 20th in its final start in the Daytona 500 on February 20th 1977.
 After the cars only start of the season , it was transported from Daytona International Speedway and put into storage.
 In 2001, the car was on display at a local car dealership across from the Daytona Speedway as it came off the track.

 43 years after its last race, nothing has been changed, reworked, recreated, or fitted in this time capsule, right down to the drivers water bottle that is still duct taped to the roll bar behind the seat.
-Under the hood resides its 426 Cu In NASCAR Hemi engine that was refreshed and tuned by the legendary NASCAR Crew Chief and team owner Ray Evernham when he purchased the car in 2013.
+Under the hood resides its 426 Cu In NASCAR Hemi engine that was refreshed to NASCAR race specs by previous owner just before the legendary NASCAR Crew Chief and team owner Ray Evernham purchased the car in 2013.
 Since then it has remained in his collection and maintained, recently displayed at the Coca Cola 600 in Charlotte, NC and was also on exhibition at the Simeone Foundation automotive museum.

 The car features an autograph from friend and fellow Driver Joe Frasson as well as etched in signatures of other 70’s era drivers Neil Castles, James Hylton, J.D.
 McDuffie, and engine builder Maurice Petty.